The wrinkle in the inter-eyebrow zone, better known as the frown line, is treated in aesthetic medicine by injections.

-Injections of botulinum toxin allow us to reduce the corrugator muscle’s hyperactivity.
+Injections allow us to reduce the corrugator muscle’s hyperactivity.

 Botox is the suitable solution as soon as frown lines (whether static or dynamic) start to be a problem for the individual.

-Side effects,follow up and results of botox for frown lines
+Side effects,follow up and results for frown lines

 There are no side effects.